REVISION: Reading the Tea Leaves: Model Uncertainty, Robust Forecasts, and the Autocorrelation of Analysts' Forecast

 Gross profit scaled by book value of total assets predicts the cross-section of average returns.
 Novy-Marx (2013) concludes that it outperforms other measures of profitability such as bottom-line net income, cash flows, and dividends.
-One potential explanation for the measure's predictive ability is that its numerator - gross profit - is a "cleaner" measure of economic profitability.
-An alternative explanation lies in the measure's deflator.
+One potential explanation for the measure’s predictive ability is that its numerator—gross profit—is a “cleaner” measure of economic profitability.
+An alternative explanation lies in the measure’s deflator.
 We find that net income equals gross profit in predictive power when they have consistent deflators.
-We show that deflating profit by the book value of total assets results in a variable that is the product of profitability and the ratio of the market value of equity to the book value of total assets, which is priced.
+Deflating profit by the book value of total assets results in a variable that is the product of profitability and the ratio of the market value of equity to the book value of total assets, which is priced.
 We then construct an alternative measure of profitability, operating profitability, which better matches current expenses with current revenue.
-This measure exhibits a far stronger link with expected returns than either net income or gross profit.
-It predicts ...
+This measure exhibits a far stronger link with expected returns than either net income or gross profit. ...

 REVISION: Market Reactions to Tangible and Intangible Information Revisited

 Daniel and Titman (2006) propose that the value premium is due to investors overreacting to in- tangible information.
 They therefore decompose five-year changes in firms' book-to-market ratios into stock returns and a residual that is a proxy for tangible information based on accounting performance ("book returns").
 Consistent with investors overreacting to intangible information, they find that only stock returns orthogonal to book returns reverse.
 We show that their decomposition creates a book return polluted by past book-to-market ratios, stock returns, net issuances, and dividends.
 Empirically, two-fifths of the variation in book returns is due to these factors.
 In addition, the Daniel and Titman (2006) result is sensitive to methodological choices.
 When we use the change in the book value of equity as a proxy for tangible information, only the tangible component of stock returns reverses.
 Moreover, current book-to-market subsumes the intangible return's power to predict the ...

 REVISION: Dissecting Factors